 The City of Beavercreek is utilizing a majority of its ARPA funds for two major infrastructure projects to address stormwater and flooding issues.

-The city received $5 million in federal funds through the American Rescue Plan Act (ARPA).
+This year, the City of Beavercreek received $5 million in federal funds through the American Rescue Plan Act (ARPA).
 The city has allocated 92% of those funds to go toward high-impact infrastructure projects and the remaining 8% on capital expenditures.

 A majority of ARPA funds the city received will go toward two projects, one along Willowcrest Road and another along Vineland Trail.

 “When developing the city’s strategic plan for use of these funds, the city focused on one-time funding of long-term, high-impact projects that have little to no funding sources,” said Beavercreek City Manager, Pete Landrum.

 The city has dedicated approximately $2 million of ARPA funds to mitigate stormwater issues in the area of Willowcrest Road, located in the Woodhaven subdivision along Grange Hall Road.

 “This area has had drainage issues for many years,” said Jeff Moorman, City Engineer.
 “Following heavy rain, the road tends to flood and can remain under water for several days.
 We have also received many reports from residents in the area saying water has made its way into their homes.”